-There are several use-cases specific for the insurance industry, where the implementation of RPA can lead to better results and here are some of them:
+Typical RPA use-cases for the insurance industry, that can lead to better results are:

-1. Claims Processing – Typically, claims processing takes several days since agents need to collect and check data (medical reports, photos of damage, police reports, etc.).
+Typically, claims processing takes several days.
+Agents need to collect and check all relevant data (medical reports, photos of damage, police reports, etc.).
 It can take even more time due to agents’ errors, such as typing in wrong financial data or customer details.
 Implementing RPA, the workflow of claims processing can be automated from receiving claims until claim settlement eliminating the possibility of human error.
-Automated claims processing can reduce the amount of manual work by 80% and cut time for the claim process by 50%.
+Automated claims processing can reduce manual work by 80% and cut processing time for the claim by 50%.
 This will also lead to better customer experience since back-office tasks are performed faster, with fewer errors and delays.

-2. Regulatory Compliance - Insurance companies deal with strict regulations and audit trails.
-Automation in insurance helps companies improve the accuracy of data which allows companies to monitor regulatory compliance data in real-time through internal reviews and can be prepared in case of external audit.
+Insurance companies deal with strict regulations and audit trails.
+Automation in insurance helps companies improve the accuracy of data.
+That allows companies to monitor regulatory compliance data in real-time through internal reviews and prepare them for external audit.
 Basically, with RPA you can automate all your internal and external reports.